 The Rapid Damage Assessment (RDA) module of EFFIS was initially implemented in 2003 to map burned areas during the fire season, by analyzing MODIS daily images at 250 m spatial resolution.
 For the monitoring of burned areas during the summer, daily images from the MODIS instruments on board of TERRA and AQUA satellites are acquired and processed few hours after the acquisition.
-The EFFIS Since 2003 until 2017, the Rapid Damage Assessment provides the daily update of the perimeters of burnt areas in Europe for fires of about 30 ha or larger, twice every day.
+The EFFIS Since 2003 until 2017, the Rapid Damage Assessment provided the daily update of the perimeters of burnt areas in Europe for fires of about 30 ha or larger, twice every day.
 Since 2018, the use of Sentinel-2 imagery allows the detection of fires below the 30 ha threshold and it is estimated that the areas mapped in EFFIS represent about 95% of the total area that burns in the EU every year.

-Since the year 2016, the RDA incorporates the mapping of active fires and burnt areas from the VIIRS Sensor, onboard the NASA/NOAA Suomi National Polar-orbiting Partnershp (SNPP), which allows the update of burnt areas maps one more time, every day.
+Since the year 2016, the RDA incorporates the mapping of active fires and burnt areas from the VIIRS Sensor, onboard the NASA Suomi National Polar-orbiting Partnership (SNPP) and the NOAA-20 , which allows the update of burnt areas maps one more time, every day.

 MODIS/SENTINEL-2 Burnt Areas

 Fires are mapped using a semi-automatic procedure.
-Fires are first mapped on the basis of an unsupervised procedure that uses a combination of band thresholds and ancillary information from the CORINE Land Cover, the active-fire detection product from MODIS and VIIRS, and the fire news application, which are described ahead.
+Fires are first mapped on the basis of an unsupervised procedure that uses a combination of band thresholds and ancillary information from the CORINE Land Cover, the active-fire detection product from MODIS and VIIRS, and the fire news application.
 Fires that are mapped by the unsupervised procedure are visually verified and corrected through visual interpretation of the MODIS and Sentinel-2 images.

 IMPORTANT NOTE - For any use of the EFFIS Burnt Area product the conditions listed below must be taken into consideration: